EconomyLens.com

 China's exports topped expectations last month and sent the trade surplus to a record above $1 trillion. ©AFP

 Beijing (AFP) – China’s towering annual trade surplus surpassed $1 trillion for the first time last month, data showed Monday, as a sharp drop in shipments to the United States was offset by surging exports to other major markets.
-Presidents Xi Jinping and Donald Trump reached a tentative truce to their fierce trade war when they met in late October, agreeing to a pause in painful measures that included lofty tit-for-tat tariffs.
+Presidents Xi Jinping and Donald Trump reached a tentative truce to their fierce trade war when they met in late October, agreeing on a pause to painful measures that included lofty tit-for-tat tariffs.

 Related